 - Excessive sweating

 Hypoglycemia can leave a person feeling sweaty, weak, shaky, light-headed and confused.
 Hypoglycemic episodes can be aggravating, embarrassing, exhausting and frightening.
 They can occur at the worst possible times, for example, in the middle of an important business meeting, during a class, or while driving.
-The fear that a hypoglycemia episode will occur over and over again can greatly affect a person’s qualify of life and may lead to anxiety disorder.
+Moreover, the fear that a hypoglycemia episode will occur over and over again, can greatly affect qualify of life.
+It may also lead to anxiety disorder.

 Hyperglycemia can result in a decrease in cognition, executive function and performance, causing a person to become forgetful and unable to concentrate.
-Severe hyperglycemia can lead to diabetes ketoacidosis and hospitalization.
+Additionally, severe hyperglycemia can lead to diabetes ketoacidosis and hospitalization.
 The effects of hyperglycemia can affect a person’s daily activities, causing worry and anxiety.

 Complications: Even though a person is managing their diabetes well, they may still worry about developing complications.
 The fear of “what if” or “what may” happen in the future can cause intense feelings of fear and foreboding.

-1. A number of diabetes management tools are available to help you detect the warning signs and signals of hypoglycemia and hyperglycemia, including:
+If you are feeling anxious about hyper- or hypoglycemia, there are a number of diabetes management tools available to help you detect warning signs of high and low blood sugar, including: